wp-plugins/birthdays-widget/readme.txt

 3. Options Page

 == Changelog ==

+= 1.5.4 =
+* Added shortcode [birthdays class="" img_width=""] which appears in WordPress editor (thanks to: http://wordpress.stackexchange.com/questions/72394/how-to-add-a-shortcode-button-to-the-tinymce-editor)
+* Corrected a problem with the comma (,) between the names of people having birthday
+* Javascript enabling datepicker, in separate file

 = 1.5.3 =
 * Small bugfix with widget image selected from the options page.